veirs/orcasound-signal-classifier/fakeCalls.md

 ![Loss - Accuracy](https://github.com/veirs/orcasound-signal-classifier/blob/main/notes/7000_40_FakeRecords.png "Loss&Accruacy history")

-What happened around epoch 20 and then around epoch 40?
+What happened around epoch 12 in the Loss and then around epoch 40 in the Accuracy?

 ## Try Dropout somewhere?